Click "Play" to Listed the Article

 You are less likely to encounter egg casings.
 These are white, oval in shape and about 1/16 of an inch in length.
 The size and colour alone make them hard to see with the naked eye although the casings may sometimes reflect lighting and draw attention themselves.
 Bed bug egg casings are difficult to tell apart from other common insects including cockroaches so you need to make sure that your diagnosis is correct before starting treatment.

 Keep in mind that moulting or shedding skin is common in the insect world.
 Make sure that the castings aren’t of some other insect such as carpet beetles and cockroaches.
 It is helpful to compare the exoskeleton you find with online pictures to make sure you’re on the right track.
-Call an exterminator if you are having a hard time identifying the insects that cast its skin.
+Call a pest control technician if you are having a hard time identifying the insects that cast its skin.